Lesson 5. Verbs and Prepositions (Basic, A Level):

 Examples: benefit

-• The new textbook will benefit students who are having difficulties.
+- The new textbook will benefit my students.

 Examples: benefit from